-Why is fall so beautiful in the Smoky Mountains?
+Why is Autumn so beautiful in the Smoky Mountains?

+When hiking through the Smoky Mountains in the fall, you'll be struck by all the gorgeous colors of the forest.
 You can thank trees like American beech, yellow birch, red maple, sugar maple, hickory, mountain maple, pin cherry, and scarlet oaks that show off brilliant shades of yellow, gold, orange and red.
-This diversity of trees in the Smoky Mountains produces a truly spectacular display year after year.
+The diversity of trees in the Smoky Mountains produces a truly spectacular display year after year.

 During the fall season, visitors to the Smokies are affectionately known as "leaf peepers," who come droves to see these dazzling colors of fall.
 And it's no secret why: the colors of fall in the Smokies are simply incredible.

 To get the most out of your trip, we've made a list of the top 10 fall hiking trails in the Great Smoky Mountains!

 Fall Hiking Tips